melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/attendance.md

 ---
 title: Registering attendance of children in sessions
-group: Recording vaccinations
+theme: Recording vaccinations
 order: 18
 eleventyComputed:
   eleventyNavigation:
     key: Registering attendance
 ---

 You can register children’s attendance at vaccination sessions using the Register tab while a session is in progress.

 If this feature is enabled for your team, you can only record vaccinations for children who are registered as attending a session.

 This feature can be switched off.
 In that case, all children with consent (and ‘safe to vaccinate’ triage outcomes, where relevant) will appear in ‘Record vaccinations’.

 To register children’s attendance or absence: